johnnykv/heralding/README.rst

 -----

 Sometimes you just want a simple honeypot that collects credentials, nothing more.
 Heralding is that honeypot!
-Currently the following protocols are supported: ftp, telnet, ssh, http, https, pop3, pop3s, imap, imaps, smtp and postgresql.
+Currently the following protocols are supported: ftp, telnet, ssh, http, https, pop3, pop3s, imap, imaps, smtp, vnc, postgresql and socks5.

 **You need Python 3.5.0 or higher.**